Evalle/k8s-in-action/chapter4.md

 $ kubectl create -f kubapp-rs.yaml
 ```

-6. To see information about yours ReplicaSet run:
+6. To check the information about your ReplicaSet run:
 ``` bash
 $ kubectl describe rs
 ```